Xilinx/Vitis_Libraries/dsp/docs/rst/class_xf_dsp_aie_fir_interpolate_fract_asym_fir_interpolate_fract_asym_graph.rst

 Overview
 ~~~~~~~~

-fir_interpolate_asym is an Asymmetric Interpolation FIR filter
+fir_interpolate_fract_asym is an Asymmetric Fractional Interpolation FIR filter

-These are the templates to configure the Asymmetric Interpolation FIR class.
+These are the templates to configure the Asymmetric Fractional Interpolation FIR class.